 Instead, the best answer to all of this is monarchy.

-Last year, I pointed out that monarchy is inherently sympathetic to traditional values, but this is about more than that.
+Monarchy is inherently sympathetic to traditional values, but this is about more than that.
 I once saw someone say that France’s “Liberté, Égalité, Fraternité” has become “Dette (Debt), Gabegie (Chaos), Fiscalité (Taxation)”.
-Contrast that with the findings of economists Timothy Besley and Marta Reynal-Querol, who reported last year, after doing a survey of leaders between 1848 and 2004, that “economic growth is higher in polities with hereditary leaders but only when executive constraints are weak”.
+Contrast that with the findings of economists Timothy Besley and Marta Reynal-Querol, who reported, after doing a survey of leaders between 1848 and 2004, that “economic growth is higher in polities with hereditary leaders but only when executive constraints are weak”.

 People have been deceived into thinking that democracy gives them power and prosperity, but the system’s proponents brag of its predictability and stability.
 While a bad monarch can be got at, in a democracy, it can be difficult to properly affix blame, since an admission of guilt could also condemn the voters who made the sin possible.
 And under monarchy, you must only convince one; under democracy, you must convince millions.
 This scale is only very rarely reached without the help of the existing establishment, which will always prioritize its own interests and shut out threats.
 So, the elites are kept generally safe, never held to account by a man more powerful than them.
 Complete equality will never come — we are limited by biology, time, space, and Providence — but a monarch can push back against unbridled oligarchs.